Tel Burna: Identification

-Survey results

-An extensive archaeological survey was conducted at the site in June 2009.
-It was found that the site is approximately 100 dunams, with settlements in the Early Bronze Age II/III, Middle Bronze Age II, Late Bronze Age, Iron Age I and Iron Age II.
-The largest settlement at the site seems to date to the Iron Age II, when the summit was enclosed by fortifications, still visible on the surface today.

-Excavation results

-The excavations in 2010-2019 revealed that the site's summit was not settled after the Persian period.
-Remains uncovered include the Iron Age fortifications, living surfaces dating to the 9th century BCE, and several silos dating to the 7th century BCE.
 If in fact the location of Libnah should be sought out at Tel Burna, the excavations thus far do conform to what is understood about the city from the Biblical texts.
 Moreover, some recent work in 2013 has led the leader of the excavation, Itzhaq Shai, program director of the Tel Burna Excavation Project, to believe that Tel Burna is the site of the biblical town of Libnah.

+History

+The site was established in the Early Bronze II period and extensively settled in the Middle Bronze, Late Bronze, and Iron Ages (with peak activity in the Early Bronze age and Iron II periods).
+It was lightly occupied in the Persian and Byzantine periods.